Sending a Spacecraft to Interstellar Comet 2I/Borisov: Results

 The situation is summarised by Figure \ref{fig:3-9SO} where 3 different mission scenarios are considered for a range of SO distances.
 Firstly the lowest blue dashed line shows what is achievable by an E-J-SO-2I scenario where the launch year is 2030 and the flight duration (and so arrival date) is optimal.
 The top red dotted and dashed line is the $\Delta V$ achievable by delaying the launch until 2031, with optimal flight duration.
 Finally the middle green dotted line is for a launch in 2030 but with the arrival date constrained to approximately satisfy the optimal arrival date achieved by the second scenario.\\ Observe that the optimal arrival year for a launch in 2030 (bottom dashed line) is always later than that achieved by a launch in 2031, with the discrepancy widening as the SO distance increases.
 Note however launching in 2031, the $\Delta V$s are considerably larger than launching in 2030.
 The middle green dashed line appears to be a good compromise, assuming a launch in 2030 arriving at 2I at an arrival date equivalent to that achieved by a 2031 launch but with a lower $\Delta V$.\\ As a case study from hereon we shall select the 2030 launch scenario, with a SO maneuver at 7 Solar Radii (SR) and an arrival year of around 2052/2053.
 This choice seems a reasonable compromise between $\Delta V$ and mission duration (24 years). \emph{Note that lower mission durations would be achievable but at the cost of higher $\Delta V$'s and correspondingly lower payload masses.}\\ Also present in Figure \ref{fig:3-9SO} is the peak solar flux variation with distance from sun.
 Observe at a distance of 7SR from the sun's centre, the solar flux is around 2.0 \si{MWm^{-2}} which is approximately twice that which the Solar Parker Probe (PSP) will experience at its closest perihelion.
-In the following it is assumed that an up-scaled version of the reinforced carbon-carbon composite heat shield used for PSP, can be applied to this mission, refer Section \ref{sec:PPM} for the calculations. \\ It has been demonstrated that preceding the flight from Earth to Jupiter by a V$\infty$ Leveraging Maneuver has various benefits.
-Amongst these are:
+In the following it is assumed that an up-scaled version of the reinforced carbon-carbon composite heat shield used for PSP, can be applied to this mission, refer Section \ref{sec:PPM} for the calculations. \\ It has been demonstrated that preceding the flight from Earth to Jupiter by a $V_{\infty}$ Leveraging Maneuver has various benefits. \hlreviewthree{In this paper we remain consistent with previous research which utilise $V_{\infty}$ Leveraging Maneuvers \citep{Friedman2014,Hibberd2020}, in that we choose a resonance of 3 years.
+It should however be noted that a 2 year resonance is also possible, and has marginally lower $\Delta V$ (around 0.2 \si{kms^{-1}}lower).
+Amongst the benefits of such a maneuver are}: